JonathanGawrych/up-to-speed/README.md

 enhanced-package-list - Adds an icon to bundled packages and fades out disabled packages in the settings view
 file-icons - Assign file extension icons and colours for improved visual grepping
 git-difftool - Opens the current project in the diff tool you have configured in your .gitconfig
+linter - Validates your code using linters
+linter-jscs - Linter plugin for JavaScript, using JSCS
+linter-jshint - Linter plugin for JavaScript, using jshint
 minimap - A preview of the full source code
 minimap-color-highlight - A minimap binding for the atom-color-highlight package
 minimap-find-and-replace - A minimap bindings for the find and replace package